PerNilsson360/jstr/README.md

 Note that array notation is used and nodes sets are printed as json and "/" denotes the root node.

-## Abreviated path expressions
+## Abbreviated path expressions
-Path expressions are used to retreive subsets of data nodes.
+Path expressions are used to retrieve subsets of data nodes.
 Path Expressions come in two flavors, abreviated and non abreviated.
-The follwing shows a simple usage of using node names to select child node sets.
+The following shows a simple usage of using node names to select child node sets.
 ```
 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="/a/b"
 [1]
 ```
 The requested b node is printed as 1 which is its JSON value.
-The implemetation of the node also records the name of the node which can be seen in the following example.
+The implementation of the node also records the name of the node which can be seen in the following example.
 ```